-27 400.2.1.1 Maintenance Management Plan Content
+27 400.2.1 Maintenance Management Plan

-- 28 The MMP must address the following: - A. Organization of maintenance establishment: - 30 B. Coordination responsibilities and lines of communications; - 31 C. Coordination with others and response to Notifications; - D. Establishment of Maintenance Information System (MIS); - 33 E. Required certifications, training, and expertise for different classifications of Work; - F. Qualifications and availability of personnel; - 35 G. Staffing plan; - H. Dedicated Maintenance Services staff, qualifications, requirements, hiring, personnel policies, adjustments to staff, and adequacy in meeting requirements of Maintenance Services, including response times and nature of the Maintenance Services; - I. Dedicated Maintenance Services equipment fleet, adjustments to fleet mix, and adequacy in meeting requirements of Maintenance Services, including response times and nature of the Maintenance Services:
+- 28 The MMP comprises an update to the PMP referenced in Section GP 110.04 of the TPs that addresses the Maintenance Services activities during the Maintenance Period.
+29 - 30 400.2.1.1 Maintenance Management Plan Content - 31 The MMP must address the following: - A. Organization of maintenance establishment; - B. Coordination responsibilities and lines of communications; - C. Coordination with others and response to Notifications; - D. Establishment of Maintenance Information System (MIS); - E. Required certifications, training, and expertise for different classifications of Work; 36 - F. Qualifications and availability of personnel; - 38 G. Staffing plan; - 39 H. Dedicated Maintenance Services staff, qualifications, requirements, hiring, personnel 40 policies, adjustments to staff, and adequacy in meeting requirements of Maintenance 41 Services, including response times and nature of the Maintenance Services;

-- J. Safety during maintenance activities; address safety of workers and the public in a Maintenance Safety Management Plan (MSMP); - K. Asset Condition Score reporting; - 4 L. Maintenance Quality Management Plan (MQMP); - M. Transportation Management Plan (TMP), and process for preparing and submitting associated Traffic Control Plans (TCPs) in accordance with Section 8.4 of the Agreement; - 8 N. Environmental Management Plan (EMP); - 9 O. Stormwater management (may be within the EMP); - 10 P. Remediation of Nonconforming Work (may be within the MQMP); - 11 Q. Inspections and Surveillance; - 12 R. Design and construction standards for Maintenance Services; - S. Routine, preventative, temporary, and permanent Maintenance Services; - 14 T. Capital Asset Replacement Work; and - U. Maintenance Services during Emergencies as set forth in Section MR 400.4 of the TPs. - 16 The MMP must include supplementary plans as follows: - 17 A. Maintenance Safety Management Plan (MSMP) as referenced in Section MR 400.2.7 of the TPs - B. Maintenance Quality Management Plan (MQMP) as referenced in Section MR 400.2.8 of the TPs - C. Transportation Management Plan (TMP) as referenced in Section MR 400.2.9 of the TPs - D. Environmental Management Plan (EMP) as referenced in Section MR 400.2.10 of the TPs
+- 1 I. Dedicated Maintenance Services equipment fleet, adjustments to fleet mix, and adequacy in meeting requirements of Maintenance Services, including response times and nature of the Maintenance Services; - J. Safety during maintenance activities; address safety of workers and the public in a Maintenance Safety Management Plan (MSMP); - K. Asset Condition Score reporting; - L. Maintenance Quality Management Plan (MQMP); - M. Transportation Management Plan (TMP), and process for preparing and submitting associated Traffic Control Plans (TCPs) in accordance with Section 8.4 of the Agreement; - 11 N. Environmental Management Plan (EMP); - O. Stormwater management (may be within the EMP); - P. Remediation of Nonconforming Work (may be within the MQMP); - 14 Q. Inspections and Surveillance; - R. Design and construction standards for Maintenance Services; - S. Routine, preventative, temporary, and permanent Maintenance Services; - T. Capital Asset Replacement Work, except for Capital Asset Replacement Work in connection with Handback; and - U. Maintenance Services during and in response to Incidents and Emergencies as set forth in Section MR 400.4 of the TPs. - 21 The MMP must include supplementary plans as follows: - A. Maintenance Safety Management Plan (MSMP) as referenced in Section MR 400.2.7 of the TPs - B. Maintenance Quality Management Plan (MQMP) as referenced in Section MR 400.2.8 of the TPs - C. Transportation Management Plan (TMP) as referenced in Section MR 400.2.9 of the TPs - D. Environmental Management Plan (EMP) as referenced in Section MR 400.2.10 of the TPs - E. Capital Asset Replacement Work Plan as referenced in Section 8.3.2 of the Agreement.

-24 400.2.1.2 MMP Acceptance and Reviews
+400.2.1.2 MMP Acceptance and Reviews

-- 25 No later than 90 days prior to Substantial Completion, Developer shall submit a draft MMP, - 26 complete with all required supplementary plans, attachments, and appendices to ADOT for - approval in ADOT's good faith discretion. - 28 ADOT will review and provide comments to the draft MMP within 30 days after receipt.
-Within - 29 10 days after Developer receives ADOT's comments, Developer and ADOT will convene a - 30 review meeting to resolve ADOT's comments. - 31 No later than 30 days after the comment resolution meeting, Developer shall resolve all - 32 comments to satisfaction of ADOT and submit the final MMP to ADOT for approval in ADOT's - 33 good faith discretion. - 34 Prior to the annual maintenance meeting, as described in Section MR 400.3.4 of the TPs, - 35 Developer shall submit revisions to the MMP, as required and at least annually, to ADOT for - approval in ADOT's good faith discretion.
+- No later than 90 days prior to Substantial Completion, Developer shall submit a draftThe MMP, complete with all required supplementary plans, attachments, and appendices to ADOT for approval in ADOT's good faith discretion. - ADOT will revisions thereto shall be subject to the submission, review and provide comments to the draft MMP within 30 days after receipt.
+Within 10 days after Developer receives ADOT's comments, Developer and ADOT will convene a review meeting to resolve ADOT's comments. - No later than 30 days after the comment resolution meeting, Developer shall resolve all comments to satisfaction of ADOT and submit the final MMP to ADOT for approval in ADOT's good faith discretion. - Prior to the annual maintenance meeting, as described approval process set forth in Section MR 400.3.4 of the TPs, Developer shall submit revisions to the MMP, as required and at least - 42 annually, to ADOT for approval in ADOT's good faith discretion.
+8.9 of the Agreement.

-37 400.2.2 Maintenance Establishment
+1 400.2.2 Maintenance Establishment

-- 38 Developer shall provide maintenance organization facilities, staff and equipment to manage and - 39 provide the Maintenance Services.
+- 2 Developer shall provide maintenance organization facilities, staff and equipment to manage and - 3 provide the Maintenance Services.

-40 400.2.2.1 Maintenance Organization
+4 400.2.2.1 Maintenance Organization